Best Wireless Adapter For Hacking in Kali Linux (2018 Review)

 - Ralink RT3572

-To put simply, monitor mode is used to capture air traffic and packet injection is used to transmit data to a network/devices.
+To put simply, monitor mode is what you use to "sniff" or capture (encrypted) data transmitted by wireless routers and devices nearby.
+While packet injection is what you use to transmit data to those networks.

 What is Monitor Mode?